-In addition, the police officer administering the breathalyzer test must be certified in the use of the particular breathalyzer test device they are using and must also be trained to administer a breathalyzer test.
-The police officer must also ensure they administer the breathalyzer test in accordance with the training they have received.
-It is also important that none of the accused driver’s bodily fluids interfere with the breathalyzer test which the administering officer must also ensure.
+In addition, the police officers administering the breathalyzer test must be certified in the use of the particular breathalyzer test device they are using and must also be trained to administer a breathalyzer test.
+The police officers must also ensure they administer the breathalyzer test in accordance with the training they have received.
+It is also important that none of the accused driver’s bodily fluids interfere with the breathalyzer test which the administering officers must also ensure.
 Finally, the breath test needs to capture at least two measurable readings within .02 of one another.

 If there are problems with a breathalyzer test , including how it was maintained, calibrated or administered, it may be possible to challenge it as inadmissible evidence against the accused individual.
 This is important because it can impact the serious charges the accused individual is facing if the breathalyzer test led to drunk driving charges against the accused individual.